ickc/bupc-install/README.md

 # License

 Following BUPC, BSD license is used.
+Specifically, the 3-Clause BSD License.